Information on COVID-19 Testing in El Cajon, CA

 Our healthcare provider will work to determine an individualized care plan for you based on the test results along with other factors in your medical history.

 Does a positive IgG mean I am immune?

-No, there is no evidence yet that this test means you are immune and will not get the virus.
+No. As of now, there is no evidence that a positive IgG test result means you are immune and will not contract the virus in the future.